 - contact the customer to allow enough lead time to back up the system. - be sure no images are in the clipboard or opened exams. - review troubleshooting section to collect information for future analysis if you are troubleshooting loss of image or patient data. - disconnect the system from the network and remove all transducers from the system. - be sure all USB devices (printers only) are connected and turned on (except for USB Flash Drives).
-If a printer is plugged in at this time, it is automatically installed. - save all Service Presets if you are connected to InSite to restore remote connectivity after something is completed. - save all User Presets. - NOTE: After a full or partial system software load, confirm the Windows automatic Daylight Saving Time feature is turned off (Utility -> System -> General -> Date/Time -> Time Zone tab -> Automatically Adjust Clock checkbox).
-Be sure the system and DVR date, time and time zone are set correctly. - NOTE: System and Application software disables the Run window normally accessed from Start -> Run, and the mouse right-click (left set key) feature.
+If a printer is plugged in at this time, it is automatically installed. - save all Service Presets if you are connected to InSite to restore remote connectivity after something is completed. - save all User Presets.

+NOTE: After a full or partial system software load, confirm the Windows automatic Daylight Saving Time feature is turned off (Utility -> System -> General -> Date/Time -> Time Zone tab -> Automatically Adjust Clock checkbox).
+Be sure the system and DVR date, time and time zone are set correctly.

+NOTE: System and Application software disables the Run window normally accessed from Start -> Run, and the mouse right-click (left set key) feature.

-8-4-6-5 System Software Load
+8-4-6-4 System Software Load - R3 and earlier

 - 1.)
 Turn on the system. - 2.)
-Turn on all digital peripherals. - NOTE: R.2.x.x or later: If Wireless LAN option is installed.
+Turn on all digital peripherals.

+R.2.x.x or later: If Wireless LAN option is installed.
 Collect Wireless LAN information as well.
-See: 4-2-15-3 "Connectivity - WLAN R2.x.x" on page 4-21.
-Also, if WLAN is using WPA-2 security and requires user name and password to access the network, you need to contact the IT department to obtain this data since it will be lost during reload. - 3.)
+See: 4-2-11-3 "Connectivity - WLAN" on page 4-19.
+Also, if WLAN is using WPA-2 security and requires user name and password to access the network, you need to contact the IT department to obtain this data since it will be lost during reload.

+- 3.)
 Record the system's TCPIP settings (IP Address, Computer Name, Subnet Mask, Default Gateway, Network Speed) from the Utility -> Configuration -> TCPIP page.
-You will add these settings back to the system in the System Checkout section after the install.
-For a convenient form, see: 4-2-15-2 "Connectivity - Recording the TCP/IP settings" on page 4-

-20 and 4-2-15-4 "Connectivity - Recording the AE Title and Port settings" on page 4-22.
+You will add these settings back to the system in the System Checkout section after the install. - For a convenient form, see: 4-2-11-2 "Connectivity Recording the TCP/IP settings" on page 4-18 and 4-2-11-4 "Connectivity Recording the AE Title and Port settings" on page 4-20. - 4.)

-4.)
 Record the system's installed Option strings from the Utility -> Admin -> System Admin page.
 This step is precautionary in the event the software load has issues.
-For a convenient form, see: 4-2-15-9 "Admin - Recording the Software Option Keys" on page 4-28.
+For a convenient form, see: 4-2-11-9 "Admin Recording the Software Option Keys" on page 4-26. - 5.)
+Perform a Backup from the Utility -> System -> Backup/Restore page.
+You should back up the Patient Archive images, Report Archive, User-Defined Configuration (Customer Presets), and Service settings.
+You will perform a Restore after the install.